digitalTranshumant/TopicalSpanofEditWars/README.md

 # Topical Span of Edit Wars in English Wikipedia

-This is the repository of [Topical_coverage_of_Edit_Wars](https://meta.wikimedia.org/wiki/Research:Topical_coverage_of_Edit_Wars) study.
-This is [Community health initiative](https://meta.wikimedia.org/wiki/Community_health_initiative).
-Here, we take a language agnostic approach, which focuses on Wikipedia edit wars attempting  to differentiate between topic-centered and person-centered conflicts.
+This is the repository of [Topical_coverage_of_Edit_Wars](https://meta.wikimedia.org/wiki/Research:Topical_coverage_of_Edit_Wars) study, within the context of the [Community health initiative](https://meta.wikimedia.org/wiki/Community_health_initiative) at Wikimedia Foundation.
+Here, we take a language agnostic approach to understand toxic behavior, focusing [Wikipedia edit wars](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring), attempting  to differentiate between topic-centered and person-centered conflicts.

 The main contributions of this work are: